-Application Departure Explanation on application of the practice Explanation for departure General Meetings of the Company are held in accessible locations within the Klang Valley.
+Application : Departure Explanation on : application of the practice Explanation for : departure General Meetings of the Company are held in accessible locations within the Klang Valley.
 Shareholders who are unable to attend General Meetings of the Company may, in accordance with the Constitution of the Company, appoint their respective proxies or the Chairman of the meeting to vote on their behalf.
-Large companies are a encouraged to complete a required to complete the columns below.
-Non-large companies are the columns below.
-Measure The Company will monitor the development of technology and market practice.
-Timeframe Will be considered with the development of technology to avail remote shareholders' participation at General Meetings.
+The Company will continually enhance the content of the annual report to improve our communication to our stakeholders.
+The Company will continue to monitor the development of technology for voting in absentia and remote shareholders' participation in general meetings ("Remote Meeting"), particularly in safeguarding the data privacy of shareholders and ensuring the security, stability and reliability of the system.
+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.
+Measure : The Company will undertake annual assessment on the technology available in the market for Remote Meeting, to ensure such technology possesses strong security components.
+Timeframe : Others Annual assessment in 2021.